skrattaren/apf.rst/apf.rst

 - [p.
 46/34] "'Remember,' he said, 'let's be careful out there.'"

-  The desk sergeant in "`Hill Street Blues`_" used to say this in each episode of the TV series, at the end of the force's morning briefing.
+  The desk sergeant in **Hill Street Blues** used to say this in each episode of the TV series, at the end of the force's morning briefing.

 - [p.
 49/37] "'Morning, Mr Bauxite!'"